MrBlinky/Arduboy/cathy/readme.md

 ## Cathy3K

+Note this version is is an older **discontinued** version.
+The most recent version can be found in the [cathy3k reposity](https://github.com/MrBlinky/cathy3k)

 An optimized reversed Caterina bootloader in assembly  with added features under 3K for Arduboy and Arduino Leonardo, Micro and Esplora.